Explore Chatham

 Frequently asked questions

-The Historic Dockyard Chatham (one of Britain's finest maritime heritage sites), HMS Victory was built here, Charles Dickens's boyhood home, the Royal Engineers Museum, and a Medway town of extraordinary naval and literary heritage Roam surfaces the hidden gems that make Chatham worth exploring.
+Chatham is a place in Kent known for the Historic Dockyard Chatham (one of Britain's finest maritime heritage sites), HMS Victory was built here, Charles Dickens's boyhood home, the Royal Engineers Museum, and a Medway town of extraordinary naval and literary heritage.
+Chatham Dockyard was one of the most important naval dockyards in the world for 400 years — HMS Victory (Nelson's flagship at Trafalgar) was built here.
+The population is around 80,000.

-Yes — Roam is live in Chatham and across Kent.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Chatham and across Kent.
+It is available on iOS and Android.